DecisiveAI/mdai-docs/src/install/local/install.md

 # Installation
 ----
-## There are two options for installation:
+## There are three options for installation:

 - __Semi-automatic Install__ - I want to install all system dependencies myself to be aware of and manage the MDAI requirements alongside my other software requirements.